 New State Commissioned Study Shows IL Demand Will Exceed Licensed Growers’ Ability to Supply

-In a new article published by the Chicago Tribune today, the results from an eagerly awaited study commissioned by state legislators are presented and it’s findings validate the concerns of many: demand will outstrip supply and the patients are the ones who will suffer the most.
+In a new article published by the Chicago Tribune today, the results from an eagerly awaited study commissioned by state legislators are presented.
+Its findings validate the concerns of many: demand will outstrip supply, and the patients are the ones who will suffer the most.

 The article states, “Legal recreational marijuana in Illinois could drive demand as high as 550,000 pounds a year, far more than the state’s licensed growers can supply, according to a new study commissioned by state legislators.”2

-One can only hope our lawmakers and legislators will create new policy rooted in evidence, data and facts.
-This isn’t the only report, however, that is sounding alarm bells about MCAI’s restrictive proposal on new licenses.
+One can only hope our lawmakers and legislators will create new policies rooted in evidence, data, and facts.
+This isn’t the only report; however, that is sounding alarm bells about MCAI’s restrictive proposal on new licenses.

 They Who Control the Weed, Control the State

-In such event, this can be problematic on multiple levels.
-Logically, one can presume that within a functioning, Illinois adult use market, the demand will be related to the number of customers and how much they buy in a given timeframe.
-As of 2019, a recent report issued by Illinois NORML (formally the National Organization for the Reform of Marijuana Laws), details estimates for an adult use market in Illinois.
+In such an event, this can be problematic on multiple levels.
+Logically, one can presume that within a functioning Illinois adult-use market, the demand will be related to the number of customers and how much they buy in a given timeframe.
+As of 2019, a recent report issued by Illinois NORML (formally the National Organization for the Reform of Marijuana Laws), details estimates for an adult-use market in Illinois.

 IL NORML Releases Extensive Report Confirming State Study & Warning of Supply Shortage